3F/GetNuTool/Readme.md

 ---------|-------------
-debug    | `true` to add extra info in stream. logo     | `no` to hide logo when processing starts.
+debug    | `true` to add extra info in stream. logo     | `no` to hide logo when processing starts. info     | `no` to hide information about receiving packages etc.

 For example: